Eren050/contextcheck/README.md

 ![ContextCheck Logo](https://raw.githubusercontent.com/Addepto/contextcheck/main/docs/contextcheck_logo_violet.png)

-# ContextCheck
+# ContextCheck: Test your LLMs, RAGs and Chatbots

-A  MIT-licensed framework for testing and evaluating LLMs, RAGs, and chatbots.
+`ContextCheck` is a MIT-licensed framework for testing, evaluating LLMs, RAGs, and chatbots.

-**ContextCheck** is an open-source framework designed to evaluate, test, and validate large language models (LLMs), Retrieval-Augmented Generation (RAG) systems, and chatbots.
-It provides tools to automatically generate queries, request completions, detect regressions, perform penetration tests, and assess hallucinations, ensuring the robustness and reliability of these systems.
-ContextCheck is configurable via YAML and can be integrated into continuous integration (CI) pipelines for automated testing.
+**ContextCheck** is an open-source framework designed to evaluate, test, and validate large language models (LLMs), Retrieval-Augmented Generation (RAG) systems, and AI chatbots.
+It offers AI testing tools to automatically generate queries, request completions, detect regressions, perform penetration tests, and assess hallucinations, ensuring the robustness and reliability of these systems.
+ContextCheck is fully configurable via YAML and integrates seamlessly into continuous integration (CI) pipelines for efficient prompt testing and automated validation.

 ## Table of Contents